 1. Flexible Income Verification

-One of the most significant advantages of a bank statement second mortgage is its flexible approach to income verification.
+One of the most significant advantages of a bank statement loan is its flexible approach to income verification.
 Traditional lenders often require tax returns and pay stubs, which can be challenging for self-employed borrowers or business owners whose income fluctuates.
-A bank statement loan allows these borrowers to qualify based on deposits reflected in their accounts, providing a practical alternative to standard mortgage requirements.
+The HELOC bank statement loan allows these borrowers to qualify based on deposits reflected in their accounts, providing a practical alternative to standard mortgage requirements.

 This flexibility makes it an excellent option for borrowers who earn a significant portion of their income through commissions, freelance work, or seasonal employment.
 It ensures access to financing even for those whose income may not fit into conventional lender criteria.